A brief sampling of the ideas in my forthcoming book, Civilization Reboot.…

 — they justify destructive actions while ignoring the consequences;

-The last point may be the most consequential negative effect of certainty today, because it motivates other people (such as politicians) to encourage certainty.
-The more certainty their followers have, the more easily they’re manipulated.
+The last point may be the most consequential negative effect of certainty today, because it motivates other people (such as politicians) to encourage their followers to have certainty.
+The more certainty their supporters have, the more easily they’re manipulated.

 We can change that.